frankelfokou/Rclone-Automation-Suite/README.md

 # `rclone` Synchronization Scripts Guide

-Questa guida illustra il funzionamento di una suite di script shell progettata per automatizzare, gestire e rendere robusta la sincronizzazione di file con `rclone`.
+This guide illustrates the functionality of a suite of shell scripts designed to automate, manage, and robustly handle file synchronization with `rclone`.

 ---

 ### General Overview

-La suite fornisce soluzioni per diversi scenari di sincronizzazione:
+The suite provides solutions for different synchronization scenarios:

 1.  **Bidirectional Synchronization (`bisync`)**: Keeps a local and a remote directory perfectly aligned.
 Ideal for daily work on files that need to be available both locally and in the cloud.
-2.  **Unidirectional Synchronization (`sync`)**: Utilizzata principalmente per backup da un cloud a un altro (remoto -> remoto).
+2.  **Unidirectional Synchronization (`sync`)**: Primarily used for backups from one cloud to another (remote -> remote).
-3.  **Unidirectional Copy (`copy`)**: Script di utilità per operazioni di copia manuale (remoto -> locale o remoto -> remoto) che rispettano il sistema di lock globale.
+3.  **Utility Scripts**: Includes wrappers for system-wide cron jobs and manual copy operations that respect the global locking system.

 ### Funzionalità Principali